Younest9/okd/README.md

    ~/openshift-install create ignition-configs --dir ~/okd-install/
    ```

-6. Create a hosting directory to serve the configuration files for the OKD booting process
+6. Create a hosting directory to serve the configuration files for the OKD booting process where the web server will be hosted

    ```bash
    mkdir /var/www/okd
    ```

-7. Copy all generated install files to the new web server directory
+7. Copy all generated install files to that directory

    ```bash
    cp  ~/okd-install/master.ign  ~/okd-install/bootstrap.ign  ~/okd-install/worker.ign  /var/www/okd/